Louis Leroux

 Louis Leroux (born 23 January 2006) is a French professional footballer who plays as a midfielder for club Nantes.

 Club career

 Leroux is a youth product of AS Longeron and Nantes, and signed a trainee contract with Nantes until 2026.
 In 2023 he was promoted to Nantes' reserves, and he started training with their senior side in 2024.
 He made his senior and professional debut with Nantes as a substitute in a 3–1 Ligue 1 win over Montpellier on 31 August 2024.

 Playing style

-A complete left-footed midfielder, Leroux is adept at intercepting the ball and blocking lines while defending, and also at carrying the ball with possession.
-With the ball, Leroux is very intelligent and has excellent vision.
+Leroux is left-footed.
+Get Football News France note his role as a key player.
+Writing for Le Télégramme, Nelson Scout highlights his intelligence and vision on the pitch.